kptdev/kpt/site/guides/tenant-onboarding.md

 ### Tenant

-A tenant represents a collection of related infra/app resources and needs to be isolated from others resources, for example,a microservice, a workload, a team (group of developers) sharing common infra resources.
+A tenant represents a collection of related infra/app resources and needs to be isolated from other resources, for example, a microservice, a workload, a team (group of developers) sharing common infra resources.

 ### Platform team

-Central infra team responsible for managing the Kubernetes cluster and is typically have higher (administrative) privileges on the Kubernetes cluster
+Central infra team responsible for managing the Kubernetes cluster.
+Members of the platform teams typically have administrative privileges on the Kubernetes cluster.

 ### App developer team